WinVector/Examples/LogisticOmit/margin_recovery.md

 Regression](https://win-vector.com/2023/08/18/omitted-variable-effects-in-logistic-regression/)
 each of these experimenters will in fact estimate coefficients that are **biased towards zero**, due to the non-collapsibility of the modeling set up.
-This differs from linear regression where for independent explanatory variables (as we have here) we would expect each experimenter to be able to get an unbiased estimate of the coefficient for the explanatory variable available to them!
+This differs from linear regression, where for independent explanatory variables (as we have here) we would expect each experimenter to be able to get an unbiased estimate of the coefficient for the explanatory variable available to them!